-6.38.
-Segmentation or disassembly and other size reduction techniques may be applied before the conditioning of waste that is bulky or oversized in relation to the intended processing (e.g. worn out components or structures).
+6.41 Segmentation or disassembly and other size reduction techniques may be applied before the conditioning of waste that is bulky or oversized in relation to the intended processing (e.g. for worn out components or structures).
 Processes for segmentation or disassembly typically use cutters with high temperature flames, various sawing methods, hydraulic shearing, abrasive cutting and plasma arc cutting.
-The need for means of preventing the spread of particulate contamination and for fire protection in case of pyrophoric waste should be considered in the selection of the method and in the operation of the equipment.
+The need for means of preventing the spread of particulate contamination should be considered in the selection of the method and in the operation of the equipment.

-6.39.
-For non-combustible and non-compressible solid waste, for which 'delay and decay' or decontamination is not a viable option, direct conditioning without prior treatment should be considered.
+6.42 For non-combustible and non-compressible solid waste, for which 'delay and decay' or decontamination is not a viable option, direct conditioning without prior treatment should be considered.
 Melting of metal scrap, with resultant homogenization of the radioactive material and its accumulation in the slag, may be considered as a means of achieving material that can be reused or cleared from regulatory control.